 Why wait 30-45 days to get your loan approved and funded when you can get the same loan processed in 2-3 weeks at a lower rate with a wholesale lender?

 - Brokers.
 Brokers are usually as highly-skilled as a direct lender, but have not earned the ability to approve and fund loans directly.
 A broker will take a loan application and ship the loan off to the bank of their choice.
-This goes into the same queue as a bank branch loan and often takes 30 or more days to process.
+Typically your loan package goes into the same queue as a bank branch loan and sometimes takes as long as 30 days to process.

 The interest rates offered by brokers are usually very competitive, but the broker will have to add on additional fees for underwriting since they are not underwriting and processing the loan at their actual office.
-In some cases, the rates are padded quite a bit, depending on the relationship the broker has with the bank they are working with.
+In some cases, there will be a variety of additional fees which negatively impact your actual rate so be sure you are comparing apples to apples.

 Borrowers with good credit, good income and healthy assets are often best suited to work with a direct lender.
 By doing so, they will be rewarded with lower interest rates and a faster processing time from start to finish which in turn makes them more competitive buyers.

 My scathing review of these letters does not mean all letters from any particular bank will be useless.
-It really boils down to the person writing up the letter and how far buyers got in the loan approval process.
-With the knowledge you gain from this document you will be able to extract a much better pre-approval letter from your loan person even if that person works in a branch office of a large bank like Wells Fargo, BofA or Chase.
+It really boils down to the person writing up the letter and how far down the approval path that particular buyer actually got.
+With the knowledge you gain from this document you will be able to extract a much better pre-approval letter from your loan person even if that person works in a branch office of a large bank like Wells Fargo, BofA, Chase etc.